datahub-project/datahub/metadata-ingestion/README.md

     drop_missing_first_last_name: False # optional
 ```

-The `drop_missing_first_last_name` should be set to true if you've got many "headless" LDAP accounts
+The `drop_missing_first_last_name` should be set to true if you've got many "headless" user LDAP accounts
-for devices, services, or other non-person accounts that should be excluded when they do not contain
+for devices or services should be excluded when they do not contain a first and last name.
+This will only
-a first and last name.
+impact the ingestion of LDAP users, while LDAP groups will be unaffected by this config option.

 ### LookML `lookml`